-I didn’t realize this until I actually started looking at traveling more, but it feels like Thailand is a right of a passage for most twenty-somethings.
-Two weeks or even a month is extremely feasible on a shoestring budget, and the country has a ton of options for every type of traveler.
-Last year I visited Thailand with a few friends, and learned a few things (mostly I should have given myself more days in each place!), so I thought I’d lay out a suggested itinerary for anyone who wants to visit this beautiful country.
+I didn’t realise this until I actually started travelling more, but Thailand is a right of passage for most twenty-somethings.
+Two weeks or even a month is extremely feasible on a shoestring budget, and the country has a ton of options for every type of traveller.
+Last year I visited Thailand with a few friends and learned a few things (mostly that I should have given myself more days in each place!), so I thought I’d lay out a suggested itinerary for anyone who wants to visit this beautiful country.

 You’ll probably fly into Bangkok, so it’s a great place to start your adventures!
-This is going to be the most bustling part of your experience, but embrace it for all its worth.
-Make sure your taxis turn their meters on and avoid the tuk-tuks, but otherwise spend some time exploring all this city has to offer!
-Some recommended spots:
+This is going to be the most bustling part of your experience, so embrace it for all its worth.
+Make sure your taxis turn their meters on and avoid the tuk-tuks at all costs, but otherwise spend some time exploring all this city has to offer!

 - Shop around the Chatuchak Market.
 Bargain and enjoy the bustling atmosphere.
 There’s a lot to take in.
 Just remember, though, it’s pretty cheap material.
 You get what you pay for.

 - Explore the Grand Palace.
-Make sure you get there well before its closing time of 3:00 p.m….
-Because we didn’t.
+Make sure you get there well before its closing time of 3:00 p.m.
 You can also pack yourself a little picnic and head to the park outside the palace for dinner.
-As the sun sets, the palace begins to light up.
-It’s a pretty stunning sight to witness.
+As the sun sets, the palace begins to light up, which is a stunning sight.

 - Enjoy roaming around the Marble Temple.
 This is a much quieter area, and it’s totally lovely on its own.